«Previous Next»

 “It works good and was relatively inexpensive to build,” says Leslie Shamburg of Monte Vista, Colo., about the heavy-duty, trailing rock picker he built out of an old Grimme potato harvester and a 4-row Lockwood potato windrower.

-Shamburg built the rock picker 17 years ago for a local potato farmer, who is still using the machine.
+Shamburg built the rock picker 17 years ago for a local potato farmer, who's still using the machine.

-The rock picker is equipped with 2 pto-driven, 30-in. wide hook chain conveyors that ride on top of rollers.
+The rock picker is equipped with two pto-driven, 30-in. wide hook chain conveyors that ride on top of rollers.
 Each conveyor section is made up of 60-in. wide sets of chains.
 The conveyor in front came off the Lockwood windrower and drops dirt and rocks into the second section, which Shamburg built out of new hook chain mounted on top of a channel iron frame.
-A side-mounted conveyor on back raises and lowers hydraulically to dump the rocks into either a semi trailer or a semi dump truck.
+A side-mounted conveyor on the back raises and lowers hydraulically to dump the rocks into either a semi-trailer or a semi-dump truck.
 It folds vertically for transport.

 “The first conveyor is 5 ft. high at the top.
-The second section 9 ft. high and equipped with small pitched chain, so by the time rocks reach the side conveyor there’s no dirt,” notes Shamburg.
+The second section is 9 ft. high and equipped with small-pitched chain, so by the time rocks reach the side conveyor, there’s no dirt,” notes Shamburg.

 Click here to download page story appeared in.